leotrs/erdos/content/challenges/reprs/adjmatrix.md

     Symmetric matrices have various useful properties[^1], many of which are directly used in graph theory and Network Science[^2].

+2. The adjacency matrix will include the same information, with each row marking the neighbors of each node.
+However, since each row represents one node, the rows will be the same, but in different order than the original matrix.

 2. The degree of `u` is just the number of nodes adjacent to it.
 If we look at the row corresponding to `u` in the adjacency matrix of an undirected